dstroe/Homework-1/README.md

 * Who are the founders of the company?

-Vladimir Tenev and Baiju Bhatt.
+Vladimir Tenev and Baiju Bhatt

 * How did the idea for the company (or project) come about?

-The founders say that they were inspired by the 2008 financial crisis, and the occupy wall street movement primarily to create the first mobile zero-commission brokerage.
+The founders say that they were inspired by the 2008 financial crisis, and the occupy Wall Street movement primarily to create the first mobile zero-commission brokerage.

 * How is the company funded?
 How much funding have they received?